-Sony raises forecast as sales hold up amid COVID damage
+Sony raises forecast as sales hold up amid Covid damage

-Sony has reported its profit fell 54% in the last quarter, mainly due to a one-time tax-related gain that inflated last year’s number

-Sony reported Thursday that its profit fell 54% in the last quarter, mainly due to a one-time tax-related gain that inflated last year’s number.
+Sony has reported that its profit fell 54% in the last quarter, mainly due to a one-time tax-related gain that inflated last year’s number.

 The Japanese electronics and entertainment company managed to maintain results despite the coronavirus pandemic, reporting a 13% rise in quarterly sales.

-The pandemic benefited some sectors like games and streaming music as people were stuck at home, Chief Financial Officer Hiroki Totoki told reporters.
+The pandemic benefited some sectors such as games and streaming music as people were stuck at home, chief financial officer Hiroki Totoki told reporters.

 Sony is in talks with TSMC, or Taiwan Semiconductor Manufacturing Company, to produce computer chips in Japan to ensure a steady supply, he said, while declining to give details.

-On the risk side, if COVID-19 infections start winding down in months ahead, Sony won’t be able to count on the same strong growth in revenue from those businesses that benefited from the pandemic, the company said.
+On the risk side, if Covid-19 infections start winding down in months ahead, Sony will not be able to count on the same strong growth in revenue from those businesses that benefited from the pandemic, the company said.

 Sony said its sales will get a lift from the acquisition by Sony Pictures Entertainment of Crunchyroll, which provides video-on-demand, mobiles games, animation and manga to 200 countries and territories.